henrikgruner/Programvareutvikling/backend/README.md

 ## Usual development setup to run backend

 Remember to do the usual git stuff at the start of each session, to keep you in sync with the `master` branch on GitLab.
+Ved å bruke kommandoen `pip-sync` vil du synkronisere ditt virtual environment mot det som er definert i `requirements.txt` (som er viktig for å unngå feil).

 In the backend folder: